Shortage of homebuyers forces many sellers to lower prices or walk away as sales slump drags on

 Lower rates ahead?

 The Trump administration has pushed the Federal Reserve to lower interest rates, saying doing so will help the housing market.
 But homebuyers – and politicians – should keep in mind that the central bank only directly influences short-term rates, while most mortgages are based on the yield of the 10-year Treasury.
-So, lower mortgage rates wouldn’t be a given, even if the Fed cuts rates in two weeks, as the market expects.
+So, lower mortgage rates wouldn’t be a given, even if the Fed cuts rates next week, as the market expects.

 And while lower mortgage rates would boost home shoppers’ purchasing power, they also could bring in more buyers, giving sellers less incentive to keep lowering prices.